Mount-Huaguo/MonkeyKing/README.md

 #### 4.2 Will other language support be added later?

-Currently the plug-ins only support plug-ins written by `Javascript` and `Lua`.
+Currently, the plug-ins only support plug-ins written by `Javascript` and `Lua`.
 As for whether other languages will be added, it has not yet been determined.
 If the demand is large, you can consider adding them.

 #### 4.3 How to publish a script written by yourself?